 Planned timepoints for all assessments are provided in the assessment table.
 Get With The Guidelines (GWTG) has several quality control assessments.
 Bi-annual data quality reports are provided by Duke Clinical Research Institute, which highlight the health of the GWTG data set, levels of element completion, and any areas of inconsistency.
 GWTG has an annual audit process, where a random sample of hospitals are selected for chart re-abstraction to independently assess data quality.
 GWTG sites are trained on the detailed data definitions provided to sites.
 Sites will be familiar and comfortable with the level of detail provided in the data definitions for various CHANGE AFIB endpoints.
 A nationwide audit was conducted among 147 hospitals and results were published in the American Heart Journal validating the health and reliability of the GWTG data set.61

-Pregnancy and Contraception
+Pregnancy

-In order to reduce the risk of pregnancy, women of reproductive age should use an effective method of birth control to prevent pregnancy during the study.
+Women of reproductive age should use measures to prevent pregnancy during the study.
 Nevertheless, in case of pregnancy, the sponsor and coordinating center should be notified immediately.
 Follow-up of the pregnancy will be mandatory until the outcome has been determined.
-Pregnancy will be recorded as an adverse event in all cases.
+Pregnancy will be recorded as an adverse event in all cases and dronedarone should be immediately discontinued.
 Pregnancy will be considered a severe adverse event only if it fulfills the severe adverse event criteria.

-In order to reduce the risk of pregnancy, males should use an effective method of birth control while you are participating in this study and for 7 days after the last dose of study drug.

 Adverse Events (AEs) Serious Adverse Events (SAEs), and Other Safety Reporting